 - By Forgiving We are Not Being Altruistic.
-(This I understand.
-It means that the betrayed free themselves of the “crippling effects of cynicism and bitterness).
+This I understand.
+It means that the betrayed free themselves of the “crippling effects of cynicism and bitterness.
 It is a choice and it is a decision and it cannot be made lightly.
 It needs time.
-Some do it too fast…(the first year is defined by all ups and downs…the true insight comes after…
+Some do it too fast…The first year is defined by all ups and downs…the true insight comes after, unfortunately!

 - By Forgiving We do Not Mean Forgetting.
 It means that the sting is gone.
 I understand this too.
 One therapist told me that he tells every couple that there will be pain and that no “miracle cure” exists to take away the pain.

-- Forgiving Does Not Make Us Heroes (Yes, I get that). “making someone crawl”, as one therapist puts it, means to use your power as a betrayed over someone who is already down (a person with intense remorse, here I am talking about those who feel intense remorse and hate themselves for their past actions).
+- Forgiving Does Not Make Us Heroes (Yes, I get that). “making someone crawl”, as one therapist puts it, means to use your power as a betrayed over someone who is already down.
+This is only true for a person who experiences intense remorse and who does suffer due to what they have done!
 By taking every opportunity to throw the affair in their face, the betrayed acts as a self-righteous individual, and it does nothing than hurt to both of them.